Rohan5manza/content-ops-starter-2/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: 'Become a teacher at our academy. '
     text: "Do you want to become a teacher to help beginners get inspired?
 Ever wanted to get started as an online educator easily?
-Have experience in AI and want to share your ideas to others? \n\nWell, then this is the perfect place for you!
-We have a team of dedicated educators focused on providing quality content.
-Join us and help us grow our organization. \n\n1\\.
+Have experience in AI and want to share your ideas to others?\n\nWell, then this is the perfect place for you!
+We are currently in the process of building a reliable team of AI educators.
+Join us and help us grow our organization.\n\n1\\.
 Launch your videos on Udemy and Youtube.\_\n\n2\\.
 Design and teach new online AI courses.\n\n3\\.
 Help our student community prepare for standardized deep learning tests and hackathons.\n\n4\\.
 Assist professionals in launching their AI project portfolio.\_\_\n\nApply here: [https://forms.gle/dF2eNcgrWsFYMRBj9 ](https://forms.gle/dF2eNcgrWsFYMRBj9)\n"
     badge:
       label: ''
       color: text-primary